virtuaalprillidega tütarlaps

 • E-portfolio of previous works (not mandatory)

-• An interview with the admission committee (will be done via Internet, e.g. using Zoom, web-camera is required)
+• An interview with the admission committee (will be done via Internet, e.g., using Zoom, a web-camera is required)

-E-portfolio is not mandatory but will give a better overview of applicants background.
-Feel free to present Your previous work like games, game recordings, graphical design elements, photos, audio recordings, sounds, texts etc. Recommended format is web-based (easy to share and view) but all other formats are also acceptable (PDF, video, ZIP etc.).
-The portfolio and CV can be submitted by e-mail to dlg@tlu.ee, as a PDF file or as a web link.
+An e-portfolio is not mandatory, but it will give a better overview of the applicant's background.
+Feel free to present your previous work, like games, game recordings, graphical design elements, photos, audio recordings, sounds, texts, etc. The recommended format is web-based (easy to share and view), but all other formats are also acceptable (PDF, video, etc.).
+The portfolio can uploaded to DreamApply or sent by email to dlg@tlu.ee, as a PDF file or as a web link.

 DLG Games